 While GBA understands the perspective of Chairman Smith and his colleagues, imposing discriminatory taxes on international companies that have made a deliberate decision to invest and create millions of high-quality U.S. jobs is misguided.
 International companies grow America’s economy and make it more resilient through activities such as supporting local supply chains and small businesses, fueling American innovation, developing workforce training programs, exporting American-made goods and committing to charitable and sustainable developments.

 Nationally, 7.9 million U.S. workers are employed by international companies.
-Over the past five years, international companies created nearly 400,000 manufacturing jobs while the U.S. overall sadly lost 223,000.
-U.S. workers of international companies produce 24 percent of U.S. exports, shipping $347 billion in goods to customers around the world.
-And over the past five years of U.S. government data, employment at international firms in the United States has increased by 15 percent while private-sector job growth overall has remained flat.
+Over the past five years, international companies have created more than a quarter-million new manufacturing jobs in the United States, compared to overall U.S. manufacturing jobs, which remained flat during the same time.
+U.S. workers of international companies produce 23 percent of U.S. exports, shipping $412 billion in goods to customers around the world.
+And over the past five years of U.S. government data, employment at international firms in the United States has increased by 11 percent while private-sector job growth has only increased by two percent.
 For every U.S. job at an international company, three more are supported in the U.S. economy.